 Beyond that, careful attention to logical reasoning is precisely what’s missing in much of Pollitt’s book.
 What exactly is the “anti-choice” position she finds so illogical?
 Reading through the text, I kept waiting for a decisive blow to the following pro-life syllogism:

-P1: It is wrong intentionally to kill an innocent human being.
+Premise #1: It is wrong to intentionally kill innocent human beings.

 That blow never came.
 Instead, Pollitt more or less responds with a mix of ad-hominem attacks, poor science, and assertions masquerading as arguments.
 Suppose we grant that pro-lifers are anti-woman, against birth control, religiously motivated, insensitive to poor women, and just want to control women’s sexuality.
 Let’s further suppose they grieve the loss of five-year-olds more than they do the loss of embryos in fertility clinics.
 What follows?
 How do those alleged flaws refute the pro-life argument that the unborn are human and that intentionally killing them is wrong?
 At best, it shows that pro-life advocates are inconsistently applying their ethic, not that their arguments for the humanity of the unborn are bad.